Sending self-destructing email

 To enable this feature, edit

-data/settings/modules/OpenPgpFilesWebclient.config.json configuration file and set "Disabled" to false there.
+data/settings/modules/OpenPgpFilesWebclient.config.json configuration file and set "Disabled" to false there, while "EnableSelfDestructingMessages" should be set to true.

 To send mail in self-destructing mode, supply a recipient address and select the option from "Send" dropdown: